devbasil/yugabytedbrust/README.md

 Read about [Yugabyte data modeling](https://docs.yugabyte.com/latest/develop/learn/data-modeling-ycql/) here.

-**NOTE:** the use of primitive types below, which will be automatically converted to and from the corresponding RUST data types under the hood by the Rust driver, **READ Prerequisites section above about *Yugabyte and RUST Driver Type Mapping*, the complete list will be added only after testing, the listed ones has been tested**.
+**NOTE:** the use of primitive types below, which will be automatically converted to and from the corresponding RUST data types under the hood by the Rust driver, **READ Prerequisites section above about *Yugabyte and RUST Driver Type Mapping*, the complete list will be added only after testing, the listed ones have been tested**.

 ```rust
 pub async fn create_demo_ycql_user_profile_table(yugabyte_ycql_session: &mut CurrentYcqlDbSession) ->YugabyteDBResult<()> {